tr1xem/AWCC/autoboost/README.md

 ## deprecated

-Current systemd service uses the old prototype awcc_autoboost.sh script for automated boost management which supports config file parsing from /etc/awcc/autoboost.conf.
+There's an old prototype awcc_autoboost.sh script for automated boost management which supports config file parsing from /etc/awcc/autoboost.conf.
 This script is deprecated now.
 The development continues on the C version.